Welcome to today's edition of the Rush 24-7 podcast.

 And that's what the media is now turning around and playing back for them.

-Oh, well, uh, it sounds to me, Senator Schumer, you had the same intelligence President Bush said.
+Oh, well, it sounds to me, Senator Schumer, you had the same intelligence President Bush said.

-Well, yes, but but uh he uh he meant it more than I did.
+Well, yes, but he meant it more than I did.

-Uh yeah, he he uh he he he believed it more than more than I did.
+Yeah, he believed it more than I did.

 And that tape for Rockefeller, and he's sitting there as a guest, said, this is Rockefeller speaking, there is unmistakable evidence that Saddam is working aggressively to develop nuclear weapons.